evidentlyai/evidently/docs/book/get-started/tutorial.md

 In this tutorial, you will use the Evidently open-source Python library to evaluate **data stability** and **data drift**.
 You will run batch checks on a toy dataset and generate visual reports and test suites.

-The goal of the tutorial is to introduce the basic functionality of the tool.
-We recommend going through it once before exploring more advanced worfklows like adjusting test parameters, adding custom metrics or integrating the tool in the prediction pipelines.
+The goal of the tutorial is to introduce the basic functionality.
+We recommend going through it once before exploring more advanced workflows like adjusting test parameters, adding custom metrics or integrating the tool in the prediction pipelines.

 To complete the tutorial, you need basic knowledge of Python and familiarity with notebook environments.
-You should be able to complete it in **about 10 minutes**.
+You should be able to complete it in **about 15 minutes**.

 You can reproduce the steps in Jupyter notebooks or Colab or open and run a sample notebook from the links below.